-Living Colour is a biodesign research project exploring the possibilities of natural dying with living microorganisms: bacteria.
+Living Colour is a biodesign research project exploring the possibilities of sustainable textile dyeing with living bacteria.
 Biodesign is the cross-pollination of nature, science and design, where living organisms form an integral part of the design process.

-The project is a collaboration between Laura Luchtman and Ilfa Siebenhaar.
+The project is a collaboration between Laura Luchtman (Kukka) and partner-in-design Ilfa Siebenhaar.

-The results are published in an open source book, available at Issuu.
+Our results are published in an open source book, available at Issuu.
 The publication is also included in the library collection of the Applied University of Lucerne, Switzerland.
-Their research team (products & textiles) in cooperation with ‘Raum für Farben‘ (room for colours) is researching the state of the art concerning natural dye- and print techniques/materials.
+Their research team (products & textiles) in cooperation with ‘Raum für Farben‘ (room for colours) is researching the state of the art in natural dye- and print techniques/materials.